 “a growing, underground movement for the treatment of children who pose disciplinary problems to their parents or caregivers.
 AT practitioners allege that the root cause of the children’s misbehavior is a failure to ‘attach’ to their caregivers.”

-As a child and adolescent therapist who has worked with thousands (if not more) kids and teens who have been diagnosed with multiple mental health and behavioral challenges including attachment trauma, I cannot help but be appalled and disappointed by the visibility and popularity that certainly types of “treatment” has continued to receive over the years.
-The population who is primarily open to treatments such as attachment therapy is often desperate and needy adoptive and foster families.
-Sadly, many of the adoptive and foster parents who “buy into” unproven therapeutic techniques often over-identify with a therapist (i.e., finally finding someone who claims to know what they are going through and who appears to be a good support system) or is burned out and looking for a “cure.”
+As a child and adolescent therapist who has worked with thousands (if not more) of kids and teens who have been diagnosed with multiple mental health and behavioral challenges including attachment trauma, I cannot help but be appalled and disappointed by the visibility and popularity of certain types of “treatment.”
+The population who is often open to treatments such as “attachment therapy” is desperate and needy adoptive and foster families who have lost hope in other types of therapy.
+Sadly, many of the adoptive and foster parents who “buy into” unproven therapeutic techniques tend over-identify with a therapist (i.e., finally finding someone who claims to know what they are going through and who appears to be a good support system) or is burned-out and looking for a “cure.”
 This makes it even more difficult for adoptive and foster families to reject questionable treatments such as attachment therapy and to continue searching for the right fit.